Why is it used?

 Blend EDTA solution into your fats along with any other additives you want to add to the fats, add the lye solution, and soap as usual.
 If using EDTA powder, mix the powder into water or water-based liquid (NOT the lye!) until the powder is dissolved and then blend this mixture into your fats.

-CAUTION -- Do NOT add tetrasodium EDTA to lye solution.
+CAUTION -- Do NOT add tetrasodium EDTA to concentrated lye solution.

 Tetrasodium EDTA will precipitate (turn into solid particles) in a concentrated alkali solution.
 This precipitation causes the lye solution to become a thick white "pudding."
 EDTA needs to be dissolved to work properly, so do not use this "pudding" mixture to make soap.